get-convex/convex-helpers/packages/convex-helpers/CONTRIBUTING.md

 Run commands from this folder (packages/convex-helpers).

-**NOTE**: make sure you aren't running `npm run watch` anywhere when you're publishing (don't run `npm run dev` in the parent folder) to avoid races with re-generating files while publishing.
+**NOTE**: make sure you aren't running `npm run dev` anywhere when you're publishing to avoid races with re-generating files while publishing.

 In general you can run `./publish.sh` to go through the publish workflow.
 It will prompt you for a new version.
 If you've already adjusted the version,